15 Signs and Characteristics of Healthy Relationships

 - Each partner talks and behaves in ways that promote the feelings of support, safety, and security within the relationship.

-- Each partner accepts the others right to his/her feelings, wishes, opinions, activities, friends, interests, and beliefs- valuing the other as an individual, not an object.
+- Each partner accepts a partner's right to his/her feelings, wishes, opinions, activities, friends, interests, and beliefs- valuing the other as an individual, not an object.

 - Verbal and physical threats are never used to manipulate and get needs and